 R v.
 Gill (Oral Reasons for Judgment pronounced March 2, 2018)

-Tam Boyar and Sam Arrandale applied for a judicial stay of proceedings on the basis of the delay in bringing the matter to trial.
+Tam Boyar and Sam Arrandale were successful in obtaining a stay of proceedings on the basis of delay in bringing the matter to trial.

 R v.
 Zadeh, 2016 BCCA 474

 In this case, the defendant was alleged to have drugged and sexually assaulted the complainant while they were drinking at his apartment.
 He was convicted at trial and sentenced to a significant term of imprisonment.
 Our firm was retained to bring an appeal on his behalf.

 R v.
 McDonald, 2014 BCSC 477

 Since 2013, Tam Boyar and Samantha Arrandale have been counsel for Thomas McDonald in connection with criminal proceedings arising from the 1981 shooting death of an individual in Dawson Creek, British Columbia.